 AARP Hearing Center

-It’s not surprising that family members, often thrust into caregiving with little notice, find themselves navigating a complex medical system without any training or guidance.
+Family members, often thrust into caregiving with little notice, find themselves navigating a surprisingly complex medical system without any training or guidance.

-President Joe Biden signed an executive order April 18, 2023, to support the country’s 48 million family caregivers.
+On April 18, 2023, then-President Joe Biden signed an executive order to support the country’s 48 million family caregivers.
 It included more than 50 directives to federal agencies to find ways to better support caregivers, who provide what AARP estimated in 2021 to be more than $600 billion each year in unpaid labor to take care of family and friends.
 AARP supports the order.

 1. Providers get paid to train family caregivers